 If we create a great work of art, it is said to be our work, our creation, we “breathed life into it,” we own that creation; it is our canvas, our paint, our inspiration.
 Man is God’s work, his creation, he literally breathed life into all of mankind, everything about the man was his…his blood, his bones, his skin, his spirit, and his soul.

-Note: Although God is said to have created everything that exist (including blood), the creator (God) is never considered to be the creatures (or components of the creature) he created.
+Note: Although God is said to have created everything that exists (including blood), the creator (God) is never considered to be the creatures (or components of the creature) he created.
 Even though God created the Heavens and Earth, God is not considered to be the earth literally.

 Similarly, with this understanding in mind, God also caused Jesus to come into being (his physical existence) through the power of his Holy Spirit.
 The blood of His Son (Jesus) is also God’s blood for the exact same reason; regardless how it entered Jesus body it was God who caused Jesus to exist and have blood.
 Both of these men’s existence (Adam & Jesus) came as a result of a direct intervention made by God acting upon something (dirt) or acting upon someone (a woman).
 It is only in this light that the blood Jesus shed on Calvary (as the Lamb of God) can be said to be God’s blood (figuratively).